jdittrich/userNeedResearchBook/text/dataAnalysis.md

 Sometimes you just move data itself, without any trigger like renaming, just because you found a better fit.

-> For example *»using the maximum possible height
+> For example *“using the maximum possible height
-> on a sheet of paper«* was grouped into »media«.
+> on a sheet of paper”* was grouped into “media”.
-> Later, I moved it to *»budget«*, because budget is something the user
+> Later, I moved it to *“budget”*, because budget is something the user
 >  is directly concerned with, whereas media is even more abstract.
-> The group *»budget«* was then later renamed *»having little money and resources«*,
+> The group *“budget”* was then later renamed *“having little money and resources”*,
 > expressing that a part of the participants work was finding out how they
-> could make the most out of a small budget (*»using the maximum possible height on a sheet of paper«* is a practice that results from that concern.)
+> could make the most out of a small budget (*“using the maximum possible height on a sheet of paper”* is a practice that results from that concern.)

 #### Create Subgroups

-Some groups may grow rather big, especially if their themes  are not insights, but are based on mere commonalities of underlying data (like »dealing with color«).
+Some groups may grow rather big, especially if their themes  are not insights, but are based on mere commonalities of underlying data (like “dealing with color”).
 This is an excellent opportunity to develop themes by creating subgroups.
-The process of developing subgroups is like in  [»Develop a first structure«](#firstStructure) (just inside the group): Move similar data in proximity and try to create clear-cut insights if possible.
+The process of developing subgroups is like in  [“Develop a first structure”](#firstStructure) (just inside the group): Move similar data in proximity and try to create clear-cut insights if possible.
 In this process, you might find a more suitable way to state the theme of the main group, too.

-> I had a group with more than ten points regarding »Colleagues and Friends«.
+> I had a group with more than ten points regarding “Colleagues and Friends”.
 This title was rather general and thus not very useful for design.
 I created two subgroups which were more meaningful.
 >
 > \